-Why is positive training better than using aggressive training methods?
+Why is positive training better than using aversive training methods?

-Positive reinforcement training often takes longer than aggressive training techniques to achieve the 'desired' behaviour BUT positive reinforcement provides genuine reliable results.
+Positive reinforcement training often takes longer than aversive training techniques to achieve the 'desired' behaviour BUT positive reinforcement provides genuine reliable results.

 If a dog shows a behaviour which results in a perceived positive outcome, he or she is more likely to show the behaviour again on subsequent occasions – this is known as reinforcement.